ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 The prototype of this culture is the military.
 The leadership style is dominant.
 The more the actions of other people can be influenced and controlled, the better.
 The more subordinates, the better.
 Markets are being taken by acquiring, not through innovation.
 The system is more important than people.
 Any person is *“… like a hand in a bucket of water - when the hand is removed, the water closes in, and there is no trace.”* [Schneider 2000:31]

 The position inside of the hierarchy gives authority.
 Decisions are being taken impersonally.
-Information goes top down and bottom up and less horizontal.
+Information goes top down and bottoms up and less horizontal.
 Managers will be told what they want to hear from their subordinates.
 Information hiding is part of this culture.
 Conflicts are not seen as being healthy and are usually suppressed.
 Large control cultures tend to be bureaucratic.

 What is now is valued higher than what might be.
 Predictability counts.

 Employees can spend their entire career in one function.
-People relationships within the same function are close, but relationships between functions tend to be distant and formal.
-People at the top are taking key decisions, and if at all, only top management has an integrating effect.
+People relationships within the same function are close, but relations between functions tend to be distant and formal.
+People at the top are taking crucial decisions, and if at all, only top management has an integrating effect.
 Employee performance is measured.
 Rendered performance is being rewarded; failure to perform will be sanctioned.
 Individual growth is limited to functional expertise.

 Innovation rate is low but operational performance can be outstanding.
 Usually, customers and partners are being ignored, they have to adapt themselves to the system.
 Ideas for change will quickly be rejected.
 There is not much room for having fun at work.